mnevans93/blades-and-brigandines/README.md

                 Heavy attacks require 40 base stamina + 8 for every strength level

             Defense - determines how hard it is to hit the gladiator.
 Directly counteracts attacker's attack stat.
 Each point of defense increases chance to block the attack by the same percentages shown in attack.
 Also affects Defend combat ability
-                Defend: This action doubles the user's defense stat until the start of their next turn and protects them from critical hits
+                Defend: This action doubles the user's defense stat until the start of their next turn and protects them from critical hits (scrapping this ability)

             Vitality - determines gladiator's health scaling.
 At level 0 vitality, gladiators have 20 HP, and each character level, they gain 20 additional base HP.
 Each point of vitality grants an additional 2 HP per level-up on top of the base of 20.
 This is retroactive so leveling vitality at higher character levels will take into account all previous levels as well